Mera Jism Meri Marzi: Criticism

 The religious right criticized Mera Jism Meri Marzi and other slogans, including those mentioned above, because they believed that the slogans went against traditional values.
 Clergy labeled the slogan indecent, and a National Assembly panel called it "immoral".
 It was also criticized for not addressing the real issues that women in Pakistan face.
 Mera Jism Meri Marzi was discussed extensively on social media, and many conservatives started campaigns against it.
 It became a major tool in online fights, with both liberals and conservatives using the slogan to defend their own opinions or degrade others.
 The slogan was also debated in national media, with women's rights activists vouching for it and clergy calling it un-Islamic.
-Feminists defended the slogan, citing a February 2020 honor killing in which two brothers killed their sister and her child after the sister married a person of her own choice; the feiminists viewed the murder as an attack on the sister's bodily autonomy.
+Feminists defended the slogan, citing a February 2020 honor killing in which two brothers killed their sister and her child after the sister married a person of her own choice; the feminists viewed the murder as an attack on the sister's bodily autonomy.